-‘Teen Mom 2’ Kailyn Lowry Re-Tweets Message About Mistakes Amid Pregnancy Drama
+‘Teen Mom 2’ Kailyn Lowry Re-Tweets Message About Mistakes, Amid Pregnancy Drama

-Did Kailyn Lowry just make a “mistake?”
+Did Kailyn Lowry just make a “mistake”?

 On the heels of her pregnancy announcement, the Teen Mom 2 star has taken to Twitter to share a couple of suspicious re-tweets.